CloudScale365, Inc. Terms of Service

 - General.
 The express remedies stated in this Section 7 constitute Client’s sole and exclusive remedies under this Agreement or otherwise, to the full extent permitted by law.
 Except for CS365’s obligations under this Section 7 and Section 14.1 (indemnification), CS365 shall have no liability or obligation whatsoever to Client, and Client hereby waives all other rights, remedies and Damages it may have against CS365.

 - Exclusive Remedy for Service Performance.
-Upon a breach of warranty set forth in Section 6.2 and written notice from Client thereof, Client’s sole and exclusive remedy shall be to receive the applicable credits set forth on Exhibit C. The foregoing shall constitute Client’s sole and exclusive remedy in connection with any System Performance (including any arising out of any act or omission of CS365), including System Performance of any Service or component thereof that is not a Warranty Service, provided that, Client shall have the right to terminate this Agreement as provided in Section 12.1(i).
+Upon a breach of warranty set forth in Section 6.2 and written notice from Client thereof, Client’s sole and exclusive remedy shall be to receive the applicable credits set forth in the Service Level Agreement.
+The foregoing shall constitute Client’s sole and exclusive remedy in connection with any System Performance (including any arising out of any act or omission of CS365), including System Performance of any Service or component thereof that is not a Warranty Service, provided that, Client shall have the right to terminate this Agreement as provided in Section 12.1(i).